enif77/EFrt/README.md

 1.5 B 2!     \ Stores 1.5 float (a double cell value) into the variable B.
 B 2@ F.      \ Fetches and prints out the double cell (float) value of the variable B.

+( Factorial of N - without RECURSE )
+: factorial DUP 0= IF DROP 1 ELSE DUP 1- FACTORIAL * THEN ;

+( Factorial of N - with RECURSE )
+: factorial DUP 0= IF DROP 1 ELSE DUP 1- RECURSE * THEN ;

+5 fatorial .
+CR  \ 120

 ```